Rethinking Waste

 hi Nikki heard your interview with Cave FM yesterday, was a great introduction to your work but my question is, what or how do we reduce landfill when the council are not looking for alternatives, unless it is a contract with a 3rd world country to take our rubbish?
 I do not understand how we can burn off at the Tiwai AlluminI'm plant but cannot locally find anything close to burn off our excess plastics?
 Recycling is a great initiative but with the Pacific garbage island growing textile or clothing over abundance and landfills filling, what do kiwis see as alternative reality not just dreams.
 I finished my degree in Environmental Management 2019 and have been watching the growing litter around parks and streets.
 I noticed a lack of bins in these areas but when consulting with parks dept was told people needed to learn to take it home with them.
 Well hello look around Macdonald or the supermarkets, K Mart Warehouse, rubbish everywhere and just blowing in the wind.
 Years ago those on Periodic detention would clean up these areas but that service has gone citing wages cost to much, but the rubbish keeps coming what is the solution education?
 Well approaching local schools which have copious amounts of rubbish stuck in plantings and fences and mainly food wrappings again the schools have taken away bins saying students will learn but they don't they just drop it where is so education ain't working.
 Kiwis then have to be lazy polluters at number 10 worst at rubbish.
 No easy answer but ignorance from and on every level.

-Debb asked about 2 years ago
+Debb asked over 2 years ago

 Thanks for your question.
 I understand your concern about materials all heading off to other countries to be managed.
 You obviously know that a lot of our unrecyclable material was being sent overseas but in 2017 China’s National Sword policy stopped that from happening.
 This is exactly why your Council has not pursued recycling only, your Council believes there is a better way of managing waste.